 Liturgies have become overly anthropocentric.
-Swaths of self-described Catholics dissent from Church teaching on a range of issues (contraception, abortion, marriage, the male-priesthood, etc.) Catholic schools align with a progressive Deweyn pedagogy.
+Swaths of self-described Catholics dissent from Church teaching on a range of issues with impunity (contraception, abortion, marriage, the male-priesthood, etc.), and Catholic schools align with a progressive Deweyn pedagogy.
 Traditional doctrine is almost completely sidelined, while social justice and multiculturalism take center stage.
 (Don’t get me wrong, working in soup kitchens and building houses for the poor is absolutely commendable.
 Catholic schools should promote this.
 But are students also being taught the far less popular things?
-What about chastity, purity and combatting sin?)
+What about chastity, modesty, purity and combatting sin?)
 To lean more about the recent, sad history of American seminaries, read Michael S. Rose’s fascinating Goodbye Good Men.
-And you’d need a rolodex the size of the Moon to keep track of Catholic politicians who openly support abortion, gay “marriage,” gender theory, etc.

 So the norm within Catholic sectors for some time now has been, if not outright acceptance, at least reluctant acquiescence to the creed of secularism.
-But there are signs of a pushback, largely driven by the laity.
+They have attempted to broker a compromise with modernity, but we’ve seen that to compromise is to surrender.
+The silver lining is that there are signs of a pushback, largely driven by the laity.

 Parishes that support reverent liturgies are growing.
 In particular, the traditional Latin Mass is experiencing a remarkable time of growth.
 You could call it a renaissance.
-Religious orders and societies (for men and women) that promote traditional liturgy and devotional life are receiving incredibly high numbers of applicants.
+Religious orders and societies that promote traditional liturgy and devotional life are receiving incredibly high numbers of applicants.
 What’s going on?
 Well, the demand for an alternative to the status quo is on the rise.
-Give people a clear, unambiguous alternative to what has become the uninspiring, hackneyed norm, and you’ll get a response.
+Give people a clear, unambiguous alternative to what has become the uninspiring norm, and you’ll get a response.
 And what about the schools?

-This interior turn to truth that occurs during authentic education results in greater self-knowledge on the part of the student, and ultimately to his fulfillment.
+This interior turn to truth that occurs during authentic education results in greater self-knowledge on the part of the student, and ultimately to his fulfillment and happiness, or eudemonia.

 History is seen, not as a random series of unrelated events, but through the lens of salvation history; God revealing Himself to mankind over the centuries, culminating in the Incarnation of His Son, Jesus Christ and His death and resurrection.
 The students see themselves as an important part of this incredible, exciting historical narrative filled with heroes (saints) and villains.

 Classical schools focus on stimulating the imagination and sense of wonder within the student.
-God’s creation, the order of the natural world, is beautiful and students should be led to marvel at this “art” of God, through a spirit of joyful, quiet and grateful contemplation.
+God’s creation, the order of the natural world, is beautiful and students are led to marvel at this “art” of God through a spirit of joyful, quiet and grateful contemplation.